PhongSeow/PigJSon/README.md

 # PigJSon
 Piggy JSON is A very lightweight JSON parsing and assembly toolkit.

+If the program is running in IIS, the advanced settings need set Enable 32-bit Applications of Application pools is true.

 ## ***Folders and files description***

 ### Release